Committee for Health - Access to Palliative Care Services

 Palliative care is recognized as part of the human right to health and should be delivered through person-centred, integrated health services that respect the unique needs and preferences of each individual at the time(s) when such care and support is needed.

-Members are also undertaking a number of visits to hospice sites across Northern Ireland and Republic of Ireland to hear from staff and families, to assist their consideration of issues.
+Members visited a number of hospice sites across Northern Ireland and Republic of Ireland to hear from staff and families, to assist their consideration of issues.

 The appendices of the inquiry Report can be found here.